atharva-khewle/chat_website/README.md

 #### Feedback

 Your feedback is vital in shaping the future of OrinChat.
-Please share your suggestions, feedback or any ideas.
+Please share your suggestions, feedback, or any ideas.